violentmonkey/violentmonkey-oex/README.md

 1. <a name=faq_lib></a>**Do I need to install the required scripts (e.g. jQuery) to Violentmonkey along with the main one?**

    No. Even if they are installed, they make no difference.
-Violentmonkey will build a separated environment for each script, as a result, variables from different scripts will not be visited by each other.
+Violentmonkey will build a separated environment for each script, as a result, variables from different scripts will not be fetched by each other.
 All you need to do is to make sure the required scripts are required with *@require* rules in meta data.
 Violentmonkey will do the left.

 Preview release (2012-1-2): <https://skydrive.live.com/redir?resid=9F63DC97688A095E!619>